cmcgerty/Sofar2mqtt/README.md

 # How To Build your own module

-If you want to build your own module you should follow (this readme)[MODULE.md]
+If you want to build your own module you should follow [this readme](MODULE.md)

 # Flashing